 Use sufficient color contrast ratios.
 Insufficient contrast in your app makes content hard to read for everyone.
 An online color contrast calculator can help you accurately analyze the color contrast in your app, to ensure that it meets optimal standards.
 Strive for a minimum contrast ratio of 4.5:1, although 7:1 is preferred because it meets more stringent accessibility standards.
 For additional design guidance, see Color.

-For information about the accessibility features of Apple TV, see tvOS Accessibility and Accessibility Programming Guide for iOS.
+For information about the accessibility features of Apple TV, see tvOS Accessibility and UIKit Accessibility.